Bayesian framework to infer the Hubble constant from the cross-correlation of individual gravitational wave events with galaxies: Simulation

-In order to compute the likelihood of observing the galaxy overdensity given the modeled overdensity, we quantify the variance of the galaxy overdensity field (denoted as $\sigma^2_{\delta}$ in Eq.~\eqref{eq:posterior_H0}) around random lines-of-sight at each redshift bin.
+In order to compute the likelihood of observing the galaxy overdensity given the modeled overdensity, we quantify the variance of the galaxy overdensity field [denoted as $\sigma^2_{\delta}$ in Eq.~\eqref{eq:posterior_H0}] around random lines of sight at each redshift bin.
 The variance of the overdensity depends upon the specific value of $\theta_{\rm max}$ over which we average.
-We use $10^{6}$ random lines-of-sight within the mock galaxy catalog used in this work.
-The probability distribution of $\delta/\sigma$\footnote{omitting superscripts and subscripts} for $5$ representative redshift bins of width $\Delta z=0.01$ up to $z=0.36$ are shown in Fig.~\ref{fig:delobs_hist}, for $\theta_{\rm max}=0.03$ radian.
+We use $10^{6}$ random lines of sight within the mock galaxy catalog used in this work.
+The probability distribution of $\delta/\sigma$\footnote{We are omitting superscripts and subscripts.} for eight representative redshift bins of width $\Delta z=0.01$ up to $z=0.41$ are shown in Fig.~\ref{fig:delobs_hist}, for $\theta_{\rm max}=0.03$ radian.
+The figure clearly shows that $\delta/\sigma$ becomes non-Gaussian at lower redshifts.
+Despite this, we assume a Gaussian likelihood for galaxy overdensity for simplicity and find that this assumption does not affect $H_{0}$ estimation in this study, given the sensitivity of the GW detectors considered.
+Developing a more rigorous framework for modeling the galaxy overdensity likelihood can be explored in future work.
 The corresponding standard deviation of the overdensity field is shown as a function of redshift as solid lines in Fig.~\ref{fig:sigma}, where the colors signify different values of $\theta_{\rm max}$.
 As expected, $\sigma$ decreases with redshift for any $\theta_{\rm max}$ due to the increase in cosmological volume probed within the angular region per redshift interval.
 Similarly, a higher value of $\theta_{\rm max}$ also results in a smaller standard deviation for the overdensity at any given redshift.
 Notably, the redshift width of $\Delta z=0.01$ for calculating galaxy overdensity has been carefully selected to ensure a sufficient number of galaxies in each redshift bin.
+We empirically choose the optimal value of $\Delta z=0.01$ by experimenting with various choices, optimizing the impact of Poisson noise on the overdensity measurement for smaller $\Delta z$ and the diminished cross-correlation signal for larger $\Delta z$.
+In a realistic scenario, this choice needs to be adjusted depending on the galaxy number densities used for the cross-correlation.
 We use this variance in order to evaluate the likelihood of the galaxy overdensity given the modeled overdensity and a true position of the GW event, which, among other parameters, depends upon the Hubble constant.
 In order to infer the posterior distribution of the Hubble constant given the data, we assume a uniform prior in $H_{0} \in U [20, 120]\ \kmsMpc$.
 We finally infer the joint posterior for $H_{0}$ for multiple events as given by Eq.~\eqref{eq:pH0_combine}.